 - Signing a commercial lease: Landlords often ask tenants to purchase commercial property insurance on the leased space with the landlord named as an additional insured.
 This provides the landlord with more protection if the tenant causes damage to the property.

 - Hiring contractors: Business owners who hire contractors may want to be named as additional insureds on the contractor’s liability insurance.
-If the contractor’s actions lead to a lawsuit, the business owner can file a claim on the contractor’s insurance rather than on her own policy.
+That way, if the contractor’s actions lead to a lawsuit, the business owner can file a claim on the contractor’s insurance rather than on her own policy.

 - Selling products: Some manufacturers offer additional insured status to encourage businesses to sell the manufacturers’ products.
 The sellers then know that product liability lawsuits are covered under the manufacturer’s insurance.

 The named insured is the person or persons who maintain all the rights and coverages of an insurance policy and is often the primary policyholder.
-The additional insured may have many―if not all―of the same coverages as the named insured but is not in control of the policy decisions.
-They are unable to make adjustments to the policy in terms of coverage, effective dates, and naming other insureds.
+The additional insured may have many of the same coverages, if not all the same coverages, as the named insured but isn’t in control of the policy decisions.
+They’re unable to make adjustments to the policy in terms of coverage, effective dates, and naming other insureds.

 The Cost of an Additional Insured Endorsement

 Additional insured endorsement typically costs between $25 and $100, depending on the carrier.
-Some carriers do not charge extra while others may charge a fee every time you add an additional insured.
+Some carriers don’t charge extra while others may charge a fee every time you add an additional insured.